capactio/capact/cmd/cli/docs/capact_alpha_content.md

 ### Options

 ```
   -h, --help            help for content
+  -o, --output string   Path to the output directory for the generated manifests (default "generated")
 ```

 ### Options inherited from parent commands